Comic Book / Shadowhawk

 - Retcon: Between the first and second Shadowhawk.

-- Retroactive Legacy: Even before the Retcon of Shadowhawks thoughout history, Paul took the name from a previous superhero (a parody of Silver Age Batman).
+- Retroactive Legacy: Even before the Retcon of Shadowhawks thoughout history, Paul took the name from a previous superhero (a parody of the Silver Age Batman).
 This led to the SA Shadow-Hawk's ex-sidekick becoming Hawk's Shadow.